hellerve/blog/wip/Braindead_Data_Transformations.md

 tools for a client of mine.
 These tools interact with a database and transform data into different shapes for monitoring and analytics.
 This is a perfect fit for a tool like that: you know the shape of the input data, you know how to transform it, mostly statically, only influenced by the input data itself.
-It is almost a pure system.
+It is almost a pure system and lends itself well to reasoning.

+My conclusion from this little experiment is that sometimes hacks are acceptable, if they are kept local and do not taint any other part of the program but rather enrich the overall programming experience.
+Your mileage may vary.